top of page

 As residents of Ward 3 committed to housing and racial justice, we believe that:

-People from all walks of life and all income levels should be able to live in Ward 3 if they choose to.
-That includes people who work here -- construction workers, barbers, teaching assistants, home health aides, bus drivers, lab technicians -- and those who live on fixed incomes.
+People from all walks of life and all income levels should be able to live in Ward 3 if they choose.
+That includes people who work here -- construction workers, retail and hospitality workers, teaching assistants, health care providers, bus drivers -- and those who live on fixed incomes.

 Substantial public investment and strategic policy change are required to produce abundant affordable housing; profit-driven development alone is not enough.